rlb222/Perch-Alternate-MenuName-in-Navigation/README.md

 ~~~

 ### Ad 3.
-The CSS will determine what name to show according to screenwidth.
+The frontend CSS will determine what name to show according to screenwidth.

 ~~~
 nav span.short_menu { display: none; }